 This subcommittee advises and assists the Department in addressing issues related to the provider, client and community experience.
 This subcommittee may consider and address issues related to:

 Learn more about the Provider and Community Issues Subcommittee.

 Department Liaison: Matthew Lanphier, 303-866-2078

 This subcommittee provides oversight of RCCO activities related to quality and health outcomes.
 It is also the primary forum for the Department to receive input on the SDAC.
 SDAC representatives are present at all subcommittee meetings.

 Learn more about the Health Impact on Lives: Health Improvement Subcommittee.

-Learn more about the Full Benefit Medicare-Medicaid Enrollees Advisory Subcommittee.
+Learn more about the Accountable Care Collaborative (ACC): Medicare-Medicaid Enrollees Advisory Subcommittee.

 In July 2013, Colorado was chosen to participate in the National Governor's Association's Policy Academy for Super-Utilizers.
 This one-year program is exploring new ways to work with clients who use an unreasonable share of health care services.
 A large group of stakeholders, many of whom have experience working with these clients, meets monthly to discuss potential solutions to this issue.
 Two pilot projects have been implemented within the ACC program.
 Projects are related to reducing unnecessary use of emergency department services by Medicaid clients in RCCO 4 and RCCO 7.